IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Town NPCs getting daybroken by enemy attacks while you had the Fiery Heart

--Stormbreaker not counting the lightning as modded throwing damage
+-Stormbreaker not counting the lightning as modded throwing damage and the weapon not being listed as modded throwing damage

 -Incorrect damage types involving the Mangrove Orbs